AtomicHeadd/WorkDiary/README.md

 ## Current Problem
 Some problems are left, which is written detailed in code.
-・Don't check string in setting file.
+- Don't check string in setting file.

 ## Future Plan
-Fuctions planned to be implemented future develop.
+Fuctions planned to be implemented future development.
 - Statistics window
   1. Show indivisual sum of time spent on the work.
   2. Show indivisual sum of time based on daily, monthly and yealy.